 Today you cruise through the beautiful unspoiled countryside before arriving at the delightful port of Buzet-sur-Baïse.
 After lunch, you're taken on an excursion to the beautiful town of Nérac on the River Baïse, where you visit the Château of King Henry IV and the old medieval quarter of the town with its Roman bridge.
 Later, you are taken on a fabulous visit to an Armagnac producer, based in an old Benedictine monastery; here you see the old chapel, where the Armagnac is aged, and learn of the rich history of this property and the family that looks after it.

 This morning you're taken on a visit to a barrel-makers, where the owners of the works have set up a viewing platform over the shop floor, and you're treated to an almost ballet-like performance of highly organised craftsmen using very high technology and traditional skills.
 This private visit is memorable, not least because of the charm and dedication to his craft of the owner who takes you around.
 On your way back to the boat you'll call in on the famous Buzet wine producing cooperative.
 You'll enjoy lunch on the sun deck and cruise down the canal, through the port of Damazan and under shady avenues of plane trees, to arrive at the port of Le Mas d’Agenais.
-At Le Mas you'll moor close to the Roman walls of the town, and take a walk up into the town itself, where among other things you see the timber market building which was constructed in 1616, and also visit the church which is full of historic treasures, including an original Rembrandt masterpiece.
+You'll stop at the astounding gem stone and fossil museum at La Falotte, where the owner explains the categories of his 7,000 exhibits in a fascinating way.
+You then cruise further down the canal and moor for the night in the small country port of Villeton.

 This morning, you'll disembark the barge after an incredibly relaxed, cultural voyage.